What DrumHeads Are Saying About TigerBill's DrumBeat...

 There is no doubt about it.
 Steve Gadd is now and has been for nearly four decades the single most recognizable name in drumming.
 As such, I would think every drummer would want to view this DVD as it offers a glimpse into the life and music of a man who is a true legend in his own time.
 I thoroughly enjoyed it and highly recommend it.

-This DVD from Hudson Music, while a good value at its suggested retail price of $49.95, is available at a discount from Tiger Bill's Drum Shop.
+This DVD from Hudson Music is a good value at its suggested retail price of $49.95 and is available online: American Drummers Achievement Awards Honoring Steve Gadd With A Special Tribute To Armand Zildjian

 Click Here to Register as a Free Site Member